ibnuda/fpmortals/manuscript/complete.md

     Mekanisme `implicit` merupakan sub-bahasa pada bahasa Scala dan dapat digunakan untuk menulis program pada tingkat tipe.

-In this chapter we will study increasingly complex typeclasses and their derivations.
-We will begin with `scalaz-deriving` as the most principled mechanism, repeating some lessons from Chapter 5 "Scalaz Typeclasses", then Magnolia (the easiest to use), finishing with Shapeless (the most powerful) for typeclasses with complex derivation logic.

 Pada bab ini, kita akan mempelajari kelas tipe yang semakin rumit dan derivasinya.
 Kita akan memulai dengan `scalaz-deriving` sebagai mekanisme paling sesuai dengan prinsip, mengulangi beberapa pelajaran pada bab 5 mengenai Kelas Tipe Scalaz,